Looking Beyond Two Frames: End-to-End Multi-Object Tracking Using Spatial and Temporal Transformers: MO3TR

 We follow~\cite{carion2020detr} and use a linear combination of L1 distance and the scale-invariant generalized intersection over union~\cite{giou} cost~$\mathcal{C}_\text{giou}$ to mitigate any possible scale issues arising from different box sizes.
 The resulting bounding box cost with weights~$\alpha_{\text{L1}},\alpha_{\text{giou}} \in \mathbb{R}^+$ is then defined as

 The identified minimum cost matching between the output and ground truth sets is used to assign all embeddings classified as objects their respective identities annotated in the ground truth labels.
-The objects of all~$K$ frames are accumulated, grouped regarding their assigned identities and sorted in time-ascending order to form the overall set of previous object tracks~$\mathbb{T}_{t-1}$ serving as input to our model. \textbf{Losses.} Given the created input set of tracks~$\mathbb{T}_{t-1}$ and the image $I_t$, MO3TR predicts an output set of object embeddings~$\mathcal{Z}_{t}$ = $\{\bm{z}^1_{t}, \bm{z}^2_{t}, ...\,, \bm{z}^M_{t}\}$ at time~$t$.
+The objects of all~$K$ frames are accumulated, grouped regarding their assigned identities and sorted in time-ascending order to form the overall set of previous object tracks~$\mathbb{T}_{t-1}$ serving as input to our model. \textbf{Beyond two frames.} Most recent tracking works attempt \ignore{employ a two-frame concept }to learn track initiation and termination by sampling two frames out of a short sequence.
+This is however only a sparse and often poor approximation of the actual complex tracking scenario and thus frequently requires significant post-processing or dataset specific tuning of the augmentation process (\eg adjusting the false positive rate) due to the gap between the scenarios encountered during training and at inference time.
+In this work, we attempt to take a step towards closing this gap and use our model to infer the results for up to 30 consecutive frames during training.
+We then employ the same algorithm underlying the CLEAR metric~\cite{bernardin2008evaluating} to match our predicted tracklets and ground truth annotations.
+This procedure better replicates the scenarios encountered during inference already during the training process, allowing for complex scenarios to naturally unfold and for errors to accumulate over multiple frames -- thus helping to learn the characteristics of the tracking problem from the data itself rather than based on heuristic choices of dataset-specific augmentation parameters. \textbf{Losses.} Given the created input set of tracks~$\mathbb{T}_{t-1}$ and the image $I_t$, MO3TR predicts an output set of object embeddings~$\mathcal{Z}_{t}$ = $\{\bm{z}^1_{t}, \bm{z}^2_{t}, ...\,, \bm{z}^M_{t}\}$ at time~$t$.
 Similar to before, we extract bounding boxes and class scores for each embedding in the set.
 However, embeddings that possess a track history already have unique identities associated to them and are thus directly matched with the respective ground truth elements.
 Only newly initiated embeddings without track history are then matched with remaining unassigned ground truth labels as previously described.
 Elements that could not be matched are assigned the \textit{background} class.
 Finally, we re-use~\eqref{eq:matchcost} and~\eqref{eq:boxcost} for~$k=t$ and apply them as our loss to the matched elements of the output set.